 She has 25+ years of dance training and performance experience with extensive knowledge of Pilates mat and reformer, yoga, and floor barre.
-Dr. White became a PBT® (Progressing Ballet Technique) certified instructor in 2017 and a GYROTONIC® Method teaching apprentice in 2022.
+Dr. White became a PBT® (Progressing Ballet Technique) Certified Instructor in 2017 and a GYROTONIC® Method Certified Trainer in 2023.
 She specializes in treating performing artists providing injury prevention screening, strength/conditioning training, and backstage PT during performances.
 She continues to take dance classes for both fitness, and to stay connected with the local dance community.

 “My treatment philosophy is that people are more than their injury.
 By taking the time to learn about each person, how they were injured, and what their goals are, I work in partnership with my patients to find the right interventions to get them back to doing what they love.
 I strive to empower every patient to manage their health and mobility goals independently when away from the clinic.
 This is achieved through continual patient education and encouraging communication & feedback.”

 Regardless of age, activity level, or prior fitness, we all go through times when we just aren't moving like we want to.
 Sometimes that's because we are injured, other times it's because we are afraid of getting injured.
 So whether your goal is to take your fitness to the next level or just start moving again after a period of inactivity, physical therapy can help.
 Because Movement is For Every Body®.